-Candidates will have an opportunity to present themselves to membership at the Member Forum at the Annual Conference, March 1 from (9:30-10:45 AM).
-Elections will end on March 1.
+Candidates will have an opportunity to present themselves to membership at the Member Forum at the Annual Conference, March 13.
+Elections will end at noon on March 13.
 Each member school is allowed one vote from a representative.

-If you have any questions, please contact the executive assistant to the President, Britton Slagle, at email@example.com.
+If you have any questions, please contact Lorna Beckett at firstname.lastname@example.org

 - Be a staff member or governing board member at a Colorado charter school that is a member of the League in good standing and is considered high performing ("Performance" rating on Colorado School Performance Framework).